-In a prior life, I spent six years as an engineer and manager in the high-tech industry at Oasis Semiconductor in Waltham, Massachusetts.
-I was a strategic part of Oasis, helping it grow from 15 to almost 100 employees in under four years, and led projects with the largest impact on company revenue.
-While at Oasis, I developed a reputation for successful and timely client delivery.
+In a prior life, Nick spent six years as an engineer and manager in the high-tech industry at Oasis Semiconductor in Waltham, Massachusetts.
+He was a strategic part of Oasis, helping it grow from 15 to almost 100 employees in under four years, and led projects with the largest impact on company revenue.
+While at Oasis, Nick developed a reputation for successful and timely client delivery.

 Nick holds a Master of Public Policy from the University of California Berkeley’s Goldman School of Public Policy and a Bachelor of Science in Electrical and Computer Engineering from Worcester Polytechnic Institute.